Marathon du Mont Blanc: Duo étoilé

 Course Description: Starting from the center of Chamonix, the first kilometers will lead you to the Arveyron before taking the path of the crystalliers to join the Planards and the path leading to the alpine pastures of Blaitière.
-From there you will continue in direction of the refuge of the Plan of the Aiguille (2,207m) before descending on Chamonix by the same way as the 80km of the Mont Blanc.
+From there you will continue in direction of the refuge of the Plan of the Aiguille (2,207 m) before descending on Chamonix by the same way as the 90 km of the Mont Blanc.

 Results

 The winners of the Mont Blanc Marathon have been as follows.